sigasi/sigasi_insights/content/tech/vunit-integration.md

 the library.

 ## Read VUnit configuration from Sigasi Studio project files

+**Update**: Since {{< page "sigasi-4.14.md" >}}, Sigasi studio uses the information from `run.py` to automatically maintain the library mapping.
+The approach described below in this section is no longer appropriate.

 Oftentimes, information about design files, libraries, excludes etc. is available in other design tools, e.g. Sigasi Studio.
 With some